tohver/GraphQL/polars/README.md

 The statistics were made based on randomly generated fake data.
 <br>
 You can ask:
-> how many of the sample persons belong to a given group (combinations of industry and activity)
+* how many of the sample belong to a given group (combinations of industries and activities) <br>
-> how many people from the selected group (see above) used to watch a given TV network
+* how many of people from the selected group (see above) used to watch a given TV network over the given period
-> how many people from the selected group watched the selected TV show
+* how many people from the selected group watched the selected TV show over the selected period

 The `period` parameter is obligatory.
-You can request the number persons from the beginning (`Total`), last year (`Year`), three months (`Quartal`) or one week (`Week`).
+You can request the number persons from the beginning (`Total`), last year (`Year`), last three months (`Quartal`) or one week (`Week`).

 # Requirements